joharkhan99/hmpl/README.md

 hmpl is a small template language for displaying UI from server to client.
 It is based on <em>customizable</em> requests sent to the server via <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">fetch</a> and processed into ready-made HTML.
 The language is syntactically object-based and integrated with <a href="https://www.npmjs.com/package/json5">JSON5</a>.
 Reduce the size of your javascript files and display the same UI as if it was written in a modern framework.

+☆ If you find HMPL useful, please consider giving us a star on GitHub!
+Your support helps us continue to innovate and deliver exciting features.

 ## Usage

 ```javascript